pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 "run! finished with 50 clock events, 0 sample steps, simulation time: 20.0"
 ```

+Note that the times deviate slightly from the activity based implementation because here we don't use conditional events and therefore have no time divergence due to sampling [^4].

 ## Comparison

 The output of the last example is different from the first three approaches because we did not shuffle (the shuffling of the processes is done by the scheduler).
 So if the output depends very much on the sequence of events and you need to have reproducible results, explicitly controlling for the events like in the first three examples is preferable.
 If you are more interested in statistical evaluation - which is often the case -, the 4th approach is appropriate.